 - The Custodial Parent Affidavit (CS-148) is a sworn statement of the amount of support paid to the custodial parent.

 - Custodial parents may choose to receive their child support payments by electronic deposit to a checking or savings account or a prepaid debit card.
-Complete the Authorization for Electronic Deposit of Child Support Payments (CS-202) and return it to the address or fax number on the form.
+Complete the Authorization for Electronic Deposit of Child Support Payments (CS-202.doc )and return it to the address or fax number on the form.
 Custodial parents may also select an electronic deposit option through the

 Kentucky Child Support Interactive website.